emberjs/ember.js/STYLEGUIDE.md

 ## Functions

-+ Make sure to name the functions when you define them.
++ Make sure to name functions when you define them.

 ```javascript
 function fooBar() {